Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 that this, in effect, commits the DNS privacy service to a public identity users will trust.

-When using DNS-over-TLS clients that select a 'Strict Privacy' usage profile [@!RFC8310] (to mitigate the threat of active attack on the client) require the ability to authenticate the DNS server.
+When using DoT clients that select a 'Strict Privacy' usage profile [@!RFC8310] (to mitigate the threat of active attack on the client) require the ability to authenticate the DNS server.
 To enable this, DNS privacy services that offer DNS-over-TLS need to provide credentials in the form of either X.509